isomerpages/moe-eunoiajc/index.md

 ---
 layout: homepage
 title: Eunoia Junior College
-description: An Isomer site of the Singapore Government
+description: Eunoia Junior College was formed by the collective ambition of three distinguished institutions.
+Catholic High School, CHIJ St Nicholas Girls' School and Singapore Chinese Girls' School are rooted in a century of excellence in academic and character education.
-image: /images/isomer-logo.svg
+image: /images/49744085276_4d90711c91_k.jpg
 permalink: /
 notification: ""
 sections: